oliora/QuickProxy/README.md

 QuickProxy Firefox Extension
 ============================

-QuickProxy is a Firefox extension that allows you to quickly switch between different proxy settings.
+QuickProxy is a Firefox extension that allows you to quickly switch between different proxy configurations.

-Currently, only two proxy settings are supported.
+Currently, only two proxy configurations are supported.
 Please create an issue if you need additional options.

 Contributing
 ------------